twilio-labs/function-templates/docs/CONTRIBUTING.md

 ## Testing

-### Testing the functionality of your new template locally
+### Manually testing the functionality of your new template locally

 1. Make sure you have the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart) installed.